rafi67/rafi67/README.md

 - 👋 Hi, I’m Rafi
-- 👀 I’m interested in programming
+- 👀 I’m interested in full stack engineering
 - 🌱 I’m currently Locking for a job at web Development
 - 💞️ I have developed some project on Asp.net core, Asp.net core web api and Angular
 - 📫 How to reach me ...